mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 				for _, word := range words {
 					for _, forbiddenWord := range forbiddenWords {
 						if word == forbiddenWord {
-							pass.Reportf(x.Pos(), "Forbidden word used, please avoid use the word %s on your strings", word) }
+							pass.Reportf(x.Pos(), "Forbidden word used, please do not use the word %s in your strings", word) }
 					}
 				}